quicwg/ops-drafts/draft-ietf-quic-manageability.md

 may have different meanings in future versions of the protocol.

 ## Connection Confirmation {#sec-confirm}

+This document focuses on QUIC version 1, and this section applies only to packets belonging to QUIC version 1 flows; for purposes of on-path observation, it assumes that these packets have been identified as such through the observation of a version number exchange as described above.

 Connection establishment uses Initial and Handshake packets containing a TLS handshake, and Retry packets that do not contain parts of the handshake.